KantiKuijk/Payconiq/README.md

   - `defQRCodeOpts` _(object)_ .:. if you want to set defaults for generated QR-codes.
   - `environment` _(`"PROD"` or `"EXT"`)_ .:. for use of the external of production environment, default is `"PROD"`.

+### Methods

-Every product has the same basic methods, however, their exact use may differ, mostly in being synchronous or asynchronous and its arguments.
+Every product has the same basic set of methods.
+However, their exact use may differ, mostly in being synchronous or asynchronous and its arguments.

 **`makePayment(…)`** .:. depends on the product where it may have to register the payment against URL-string servers or only generate a URL-string identifying a payment